 • To increase sales amount of products sold to private organizations and state enterprises.
 The Company's main target is to emphasize on product quality development.
-In 2021, the sales amount to private sector with several large projects accounted for 54.46% while the sales amount to customers from state enterprise group accounted for 45.54% of the total sale amount.
-Furthermore, the Company revised its regulations on receipt of payment from customer in order to facilitate transaction with domestic customer from private sector which enabled the Company to gain larger sales volume.
+In 2022, the sales amount to private sector with several large projects accounted for 61% while the sales amount to customers from state enterprise group accounted for 39% of the total sale amount.
+Furthermore, the Company revised its regulations on receipt of payment from customer in order to facilitate transaction with domestic customer from private sector.

-• To increase sales volume and find more channel for export while being determined to maintain the Company's product quality to meet international standards and strengthen competitiveness in overseas markets.
+• To increase sales volume and find more channel for export while being determined to maintain the Company's product quality to meet international standards.

-- To look for more competent dealers both in Bangkok and major provinces who will be a regional dealer in each region. - To expand customer base to cover new groups by offering products to various groups of customer e.g. hospital, condominium, Thung Mahamek Aviation Center, Universities and Suvarnabhumi Airport Phase II etc. - To participate more in the bidding for Mega projects by public and private sectors e.g. Railway Projects, Double Track Railway Projects (extended part), High Speed Rail Project and the High-Speed Rail Linking Three Airports Project (Don Mueang-Suvarnabhumi-U-Tapao) etc. - To maintain good relations with state enterprises and establish close relationship with general customers on regular basis. - To improve service and deliver product more efficiently and quickly. - To revise policies on appointment of dealers, marketing and sales promotion as well as to develop distribution channels and provincial dealers. - Subsidiary SFO endeavors to share knowledge with customers and users of fiber optic cable to realize the difference of product quality and standards although the price may be higher and also strive to find new suppliers of materials in order to increase bargaining power and save production cost.
+• To look for more competent dealers both in Bangkok and major provinces who will be a regional dealer in each region.

+To expand customer base to cover new groups by offering products to various groups of customer e.g. hospital, condominium, Thung Mahamek Aviation Center, Universities and Suvarnabhumi Airport Phase II etc.

+• To participate more in the bidding for Mega projects by public and private sectors e.g. Railway Projects, Double Track Railway Projects (extended part), High Speed Rail Project and the High-Speed Rail Linking Three Airports Project (Don Mueang-Suvarnabhumi-U-Tapao) etc.

+• To maintain good relations with state enterprises and establish close relationship with general customers on regular basis.

+• To improve service and deliver product more efficiently and quickly.

+• To revise policies on appointment of dealers, marketing and sales promotion as well as to develop distribution channels and provincial dealers.